 Since then, I've released singles and covers, reconciling my tendency to pick up and write songs on the acoustic guitar with my growing love and proficiency for electronic music and using samples, arpeggiators, programmed drums, pads, and synths.

 My latest EP released in November 2020, Breathe Me in, finds me embracing hybridity with an organic, atmospheric, vibey, cinematic, lush, beat-oriented, movement-inducing, electro-acoustic sound.
 Lol.
 What does that mean?
-Well, some sub genres you might ascribe to my music are ambient pop, global lounge, chillout, and singer-songwriter.
+Well, some sub genres you might ascribe to my music are ambient pop, folk, global lounge, chillout, and singer-songwriter.

 "The seeds we plant will grow to be a field of flowers, a sanctuary — a forest filled with love and endless wonder." -lyric from "Endless Wonder," off my EP, Breathe Me In